anthonydgj/wkt-lang/README.md

 l:pointN(1); # POINT (3 4)
 ```

-Geometry properties can be set by calling a method with an appropriate parameter:
+Geometry properties can be set by calling a method with an appropriate parameter.
+Since geometries are immutable, a new geometry instance is returned using the updated value:
 ```
 p = Point(3 4);
 p:x(5); # POINT (5 4)
 p:y(6); # POINT (3 6)
+p # POINT (3 4)
 ```

 Functions can have parameters bound using the `bind()` method: